dwtkns/gdal-cheat-sheet/README.md

 	gdaldem hillshade -of PNG -az 135 input.tif hillshade_az135.png

-Use correct vertical scaling if input is projected in degrees
+Use correct vertical scaling in meters if input is projected in degrees

 	gdaldem hillshade -s 111120 -of PNG input_WGS1984.tif hillshade.png